mfin/proxmox-build-template/README.md

 # proxmox-build-template

 A project which builds a cloud-init enabled Ubuntu VM template on Proxmox.
-Improvements can be made, but it works OOTB as is.
+Improvements can be made, but it works OOTB as is, just make sure, that VM IDs 8999 and 9000 are not taken yet.

 Nightly job first fetches the latest cloud-init enabled Ubuntu VM image, then prepares a Proxmox VM to template, `packer` creates a template from that prepared VM and configures the template with cloud-init defaults (SSH user and public key association).
 It also sends a notification with `pvemailforward`.